Lingual Braces Brisbane

 Lingual braces can cause discomfort when brackets come into contact with the soft tissues inside your mouth.
 With lingual braces, the tongue is a common site of pain because of the location of the brackets.
 A topical tooth pain relief gel or a small amount of wax over any sharp edges on your brackets can be used for short term relief of tender spots.

-Whether you call them Incognito, Hidden or Lingual braces, they are an excellent option if you need braces but don’t want them to be obvious.
 Because of their attachment to the backsides of your teeth, they aren’t as visible as conventional braces.
-The best way to determine whether lingual braces are a good option for you is to consult with Dr Sally at her brisbane dental practice.
-She will evaluate your teeth in detail and recommend the best treatment option for you.
+There are other adult dental brace options, however the best way to determine whether lingual braces are a good option for you is to consult with Dr Sally at her Brisbane dental practice.
+She will evaluate your teeth in detail and recommend the best orthodontic treatment option for you.